LLNL/RAJA/docs/sphinx/user_guide/tutorial/matrix_transpose_local_array.rst

 the ``RAJA::LaunchParams`` struct.
 Dynamic shared memory is supported with all backends.

-As a first example we ilustrate the usage of static shared memory and the use of ``RAJA::launch`` tiling methods.
+As a first example, we ilustrate the usage of static shared memory and the use of ``RAJA::launch`` tiling methods.
 RAJA tiling methods take a interation space in ``RAJA::tile`` and output tiles which the ``RAJA::loop_icount`` method can iterate over and generate